Why do penetration testing? Its purpose & importance

 Top tips

-• Always use an independent professional to carry out your Pen Test.
-Your own IT team or your own IT team are too close – it’s like asking your child to mark their own homework!
+• Always use an independent professional to carry out your pen test.
+Your own IT team are too close – it’s like asking your child to mark their own homework!

 • Don’t limit the scope of the test – I can guarantee you that cyber criminals won’t!